Palaeologan Renaissance

 The Palaeologan Renaissance or Palaiologan Renaissance is the final period in the development of Byzantine art.
-It coincided with the reign of the Palaiologoi, the last dynasty to rule the Byzantine Empire (1261–1453), and essentially preceded and predetermined the Greek and Italian Renaissance.
+Coinciding with the reign of the Palaiologoi, the last dynasty to rule the Byzantine Empire (1261–1453), it was an attempt to restore Byzantine self-confidence and cultural prestige after the empire had endured a long period of foreign occupation.
+The legacy of this era is observable both in Greek culture after the empire's fall and in the Italian Renaissance.
 Scholars of the time utilized several classical texts.